esmnext/esmx/examples/docs/src/en/guide/frameworks/vue2.md

 ---
 titleSuffix: Esmx Framework Vue2 SSR Application Example
-description: Build a Vue2 SSR application from scratch using Esmx framework.
-This example demonstrates the basic usage of the framework, including project initialization, Vue2 configuration, and entry file setup.
+description: Build a Vue2 SSR application with Esmx from scratch, demonstrating the framework's basic usage including project initialization, Vue2 configuration, and entry file setup.
 head:
   - - meta
     - property: keywords
-      content: Esmx, Vue2, SSR Application, TypeScript Configuration, Project Initialization, Server-Side Rendering, Client-Side Interaction
+      content: Esmx, Vue2, SSR application, TypeScript configuration, project initialization, server-side rendering, client-side interaction
 ---

 # Vue2

-This tutorial will guide you through building a Vue2 SSR application from scratch using the Esmx framework.
-We'll demonstrate how to create a server-side rendered application with a complete example.
+This tutorial will guide you through building a Vue2 SSR application with Esmx from the ground up.
+We'll demonstrate how to create a server-side rendered application using the Esmx framework through a complete example.

 ## Project Structure